-Less water, less light, and less care.
-If you’re like most people, you have little time to fuss with plants yet you love the character and style that houseplants bring to indoor settings.
+Less water, less light, and less fuss.
+If you’re like most people, you don’t have the time to constantly dote on your plants, yet you love the character and style that houseplants bring to indoor settings.
 Perhaps you don’t have that perfect sunny window?
 Not a worry.
 Plants with foliage color or those that flower in low light are the most carefree way to get a lush effect.

-Numerous common houseplants are easy to care for and can be exotically colorful; in fact, some foliage can often be dazzling.
-Take dieffenbachia, which produces abundant leaves in variegated patterns of cream, yellow, or white.
+Numerous common houseplants are easy to care for and can be exotically colorful; in fact, some foliage can be more dazzling in lower light.
+Take the dieffenbachia, which produces abundant leaves in variegated patterns of cream, yellow, or white.
 Its upright habit makes it ideal for any setting, from kitchen to bath to corner office or office corner.

 Ferns are another favorite for low-light settings, and none so much perhaps as the Boston fern.
 Its discovery was a happy accident: The plant came to the attention of Fred C. Becker, a florist in Cambridge, Massachusetts, when, in 1894, a nurseryman in Philadelphia shipped 200 fern plants to Becker.
 (Victorians loved ferns!)
 He noticed that one fern was distinctly different from the rest.
 He began to propagate it, and soon thereafter, botanists identified it and proposed the name.

 Light needs aside, the Boston fern can be fussy in winter.
 In northern climes, it survives best in a room that’s kept cool (50° to 55°F) and has a south-facing window.
 Water only occasionally until you see new fronds appear (sometime in February), then increase water.

 Love plants that bloom?
 Flowering plants such as spathiphyllum and anthurium have been bred to produce flowers nearly all year long.